BIGJRA/BIGJRA.github.io/rejuv.md

 -   Hypno: Multiplies raw Special Attack by 1.5, multiplies Accuracy by 1.5.
--   Meganium: Multiplies damage taken by self and double battle allies by 0.8, recovers 1/16 of own and ally’s HP each turn.
+-   Meganium: Multiplies damage taken by self and double battle allies by 0.8, recovers 1/16 of own and ally's HP each turn.
 -   Typhlosion: Physical attacks use the Special Attack stat, contact moves now hit twice: the second with power multiplier 0.2.
 -   Feraligatr: First attack out is given +2 priority.
 Multiplies damage